andrewmcgivery/obsidian-beautitab/README.md

 ## How to install

-Plugin will be added to official repository shortly.
+Plugin can be installed via the [official community plugins](https://obsidian.md/plugins?id=beautitab).

 ## Features and customizations